adriancs2/MySqlExpress/README.md

 But, anyway, you can name the class anything according to your personal flavor, of course.

 Next, create the class object's fields or properties:

+There are 3 modes of creating the fields or properties:

+1. Private Fields + Public Properties
+2. Public Properties
+3. Public Fields

+Run the **Helper** app.

 **First Mode: Private Fields + Public Properties**